Roozbeh-Bazargani/Roozbeh-Bazargani.github.io/_pages/cv.md

 Education
 ======
-* Ph.D in Version Control Theory, GitHub University, 2018 (expected)
+* M.A.Sc. in Electrical and Computer Engineering, University of British Columbia, 2023
-* M.S. in Jekyll, GitHub University, 2014
+* B.S. in Computer Science, Amirkabir University of Technology, 2021
-* B.S. in GitHub, GitHub University, 2012
+* B.S. in Electrical Engineering, Amirkabir University of Technology, 2021

 Work experience
 ======